 If you want and/or need a lawn space, make it as minimal as possible.
 If you are going to reseed, choose a California native seed that withstands the drought and our alkaline soil.
 Creeping red fescue is a good choice that grows tall and floppy unmowed, but is a walkable/playable lawn if mowed.

 A grass plant spreads at its base, not its tip.
 Grass needs its blades to produce food.
 Common mowing techniques recommend mowing low, but that is doing your lawn harm and resulting in the need for aeration and chemical fertilizers.
 When you mow low, the stressed grass plant needs to push lots of energy into quickly growing more blades to feed its roots.
-Most weeds have a growing point at their tip.
+Most weeds have a growing point at their tip and with a strong weed killer it can be stopped.
 Mow as high as your mower allows – 4 inches if possible.
 High mowing allows the grass plant to keep its blades for food making, and to put energy into deep root growth and into spreading.
 Mowing high cuts the tops off the weeds, and the height of the grass shades out weed seeds so they can’t germinate.

 Water deeply, and less frequently.
 Catch an inch of water in a cup set under your lawn irrigation and shut the water off.
 Don’t water again until the grass shows that it needs it.
 Constant irrigation, especially on short grass where the soil is exposed, and rainwater on bare earth is as compacting as running a tractor over the ground.
 When the earth is compacted water just won’t penetrate.
 You pour water onto the grass which runs off or evaporates.
 Your grass can’t grow deep tap roots and is slowly starved to death.